-It’s 2016 and we’ve all heard about consent.
-We know it’s important.
-We’ve all heard alarming statistics about campus sexual assault.
-We’ve heard Lady Gaga’s song (or at least heard about her performance at the Oscars).
+It’s 2017, more and more students know about consent.
+We’ve all heard alarming statistics about sexual assault.
+Lady Gaga is talking about it, Ke$ha is talking about it, Shia LeBouf is talking about it.
 Sexual assault certainly isn’t new, and conversations about consent aren’t either, but if these statistics and stories from survivors continue to be the norm, then something isn’t working.
 That’s what Speak About It is dedicated to changing.
 Our educators work with students to ask the difficult questions – What are some barriers to asking for consent?
 Is it really that awkward?
 What happens if someone turns you down? – and to help them find answers that they can put into practice.
-Talking about healthy sexuality, communication, and boundaries helps give students language and confidence to have these conversations with peers and partners, and is a major component in primary prevention of sexual assault.
+Talking about healthy sexuality, communication, and boundaries helps give students language and confidence to have these conversations with peers and partners, and is a major component in the primary prevention of sexual assault.

 Speak About It works to incorporate cultural references, information, and resources specific to each institution we visit.
 Customizing the show as much as possible creates a connection with the audience, engaging them through familiarity and humor and allowing us to discuss sexual assault and consent in a context the audience can understand and relate to.
 When you book a performance of Speak About It, our professional staff will work with you to gather the information necessary to develop a customized script that meets the needs of your institution.